 3. Consider How it Looks Online:

-When you have a list of potential names, find out if the domain name has already been taken or not.
+When you have a list of potential business names, find out if the domain name has already been taken or not.
 It’s best to have a “.com” domain name, which could prove difficult given how popular it is.
 Even so, you need to have a custom domain name for the store.
 Don’t let the search for the perfect domain name consume though, as everything is open to change – even that “perfect” domain name.
-Be sure to give the decision some though as the domain name should perfectly represent your brand on all levels.
+Be sure to give the decision some thought as the domain name should perfectly represent your brand on all levels.
+Once you have made your decision you can buy domain names online at sites such as Gandi for a reasonable price.

 4. Be Creative with Your Domain Name: